Growth Guide

 1. 1

-Instead of listing 12 different facials, group your treatments into 3-5 outcome-based programs: acne clearing, anti-aging, brightening, barrier repair, bridal prep.
-Each program has defined phases, session counts, and pricing.
-Individual facials still exist as an entry point, but the menu leads with programs.
+Instead of listing 12 different facials, group your treatments into 3-5 outcome-based treatment plans: acne clearing, anti-aging, brightening, barrier repair, bridal prep.
+Each treatment plan has defined phases, session counts, and pricing.
+Individual facials still exist as an entry point, but the menu leads with treatment plans.

 2. 2